iAvoe/Manual-Subnetting-Notes/README.md

        HR & Payroll	CIDR: 26 (24hosts < 62) = 10.0.3.0/26   = 10.0.3.65     = 10.0.3.128    1
        IT           CIDR: 26 (25hosts < 62) = 10.0.3.0/26   = 10.0.3.129    = 10.0.3.192    1
        Research     CIDR: 26 (6hosts  < 62) = 10.0.3.0/26   = 10.0.3.193    = 10.0.3.255    1

-### Example 5 - (PC DIY): hook up an Eth printer to your computer directly via ethernet

-You've found a good deal on eBay where companies/schools dumps enterprise printers which are infinitely better than your 2000era DeskJets (no offence)
- - You want to put this printer in the other side of your room because of it's size, and a USB cable is too short for this distance
- - You don't want other tenants sharing this network to see and ask you to print, scan for them
- - The printer has 1 Eth, 1 USB type B port available

-Choosing USB over Eth is more expensive and the signal quality / clearity would be horrible:
- - 1 spool of Cat5 cable
- - 2 USB to Eth adaptors
- - 1 USB-A to USB-B adaptor

-Choosing Eth is cheaper and more elegant, and less likely to pick up EMI noises:
- - 1 spool of Cat5 cable
- - 1 PCIE to Eth adaptor (e.g., Realtek 8111)

-Therefore you configures the ip address using the same principle, creating a private network with something like 10.0.0.0:
-#
-    01	    A pcie to Eth adaptor
-    01	    A network printer

-    1. max 1+1=2 devices
-    2. 255.255.255.252	0.0.0.3	    /30		11111100 = 2 hosts
-    3. Department		Network Addr	First Avail.
-Last Avail.
-VLSM used Private network	= 10.0.0.0/30	= 10.0.0.1	 = 10.0.0.2	0

-Finally, manually set the network printer with:
- - IP address:  10.0.0.2
- - Subnet mask: 255.255.255.252
- - Def Gateway: 10.0.0.1

-And the PCIE NIC on your PC with:
- - IP address:  10.0.0.1
- - Subnet mask: 255.255.255.252
- - Def Gateway: {home router's IP address}

-If you changes your mind and wanted to share the network printer later, add a static route on home router with:
- - network 10.0.0.0 with subnet mask 255.255.255.252, via {your PC's static IP address}
- - Note: you may need to upgrade your home router to be able to do that